 When you apply HEMOPATCH Sealing Hemostat directly to moist tissue, two processes combine to seal the surface and induce hemostasis.2

 HEMOPATCH rapidly adheres to applied tissue due to the electrophilic cross-linking action of NHS-PEG.
 The patch provides mechanical structure to support friable tissue.2

 Soft, thin and flexible collagen pad allows easy handling and preparation for MIS applications.
 No preparation or pre-moistening required.1,2

 HEMOPATCH may decrease post-operative pancreatic fistulas, CSF leakage, and the number of transfusions and revisions in cardiac surgery as compared to the standard of care.
 Reducing these post-operative complications results in substantial cost savings.3,4,5

-Do not compress HEMOPATCH into blood vessels or use intravascularly.
-The device must not be used in patients with known hypersensitivity to bovine proteins or brilliant blue (FD&C Blue No. 1 (Blue 1)).
+Contraindications: Do not compress HEMOPATCH into blood vessels or use intravascularly.
+The device must not be used in patients with known hypersensitivity to bovine proteins or brilliant blue (FD&C Blue No. 1 [Blue 1]).

-HEMOPATCH is not intended to be used in pulsatile, severe bleedings.
+Warnings: HEMOPATCH is not intended to be used in pulsatile, severe bleedings.
 The use of HEMOPATCH is not recommended in the presence of an active infection.
-When used in, around, or in proximity to foramina in bone, areas of bony confine, the spinal cord, the brain and/or cranial nerves, care should be exercised to avoid overpacking, creating the potential for neural damage.
+When used in, around, or in proximity to foramina in bone, areas of bony confine, the spinal cord, the brain and/or cranial nerves, care should be exercised to avoid overpacking (collagens may expand upon absorption of liquid), creating the potential for neural damage.
 HEMOPATCH is not intended as a substitute for meticulous surgical technique and the proper application of ligatures or other conventional procedures for hemostasis and sealing.